We are a specialist LGBT fertility clinic, helping women across our LGBT communities to have families together.

 There is no need to rely on unregulated sperm sources or attempt ‘at home’ insemination if you want to have baby.

-Our expert fertility specialists can help you conceive now with no waiting list, using donor sperm from our Semovo sperm bank.
+Our expert fertility specialists can help you conceive, using donor sperm from our Semovo sperm bank.
 All our sperm donors are HFEA registered and fully identifiable to your child in future.
 You can also find out about donor siblings.

 If treatment is successful, you can opt to reserve sperm from your chosen donor, giving you the chance to have a sibling in the future.